 - EHS complacency resulting from following well-known standards while neglecting to monitor and plan for new and emerging standards

-- A lack of benchmarking against leading industry practices
+- A lack of benchmarking against leading industry practises

-- Focus on lagging indicators of EHS performance (injuries, environmental incidents, etc.) as opposed to leading indicators, such as gauging the effectiveness of EHS programs, encouraging a culture of safety, enhancing the visibility of EHS performance to the entire organization, tracking the number of management visits to that area, monitoring training completion percentages and more.
+- Focus on lagging indicators of EHS performance (injuries, environmental incidents, etc.) as opposed to leading indicators, such as gauging the effectiveness of EHS programmes, encouraging a culture of safety, enhancing the visibility of EHS performance to the entire organisation, tracking the number of management visits to that area, monitoring training completion percentages and more.

-A well-established EHS program not only helps prevent incidents and fines, but also promotes compliance and even pride throughout the organization.
-Leading EHS programs typically possess and/or enable the following characteristics:
+A well-established EHS programme not only helps prevent incidents and fines, but also promotes compliance and even pride throughout the organisation.
+Leading EHS programmes typically possess and/or enable the following characteristics:

-- EHS considerations are integrated into routine processes — Rather than addressing EHS standards and rules after the fact, leading companies have compliance requirements and other EHS practices integrated into processes.
+- EHS considerations are integrated into routine processes — Rather than addressing EHS standards and rules after the fact, leading companies have compliance requirements and other EHS practises integrated into processes.

-- Benchmarking — In addition to tracking internal EHS KPIs, leading EHS programs also conduct regular benchmarking activities to assess their performance against industry yardsticks.
-Benchmarking identifies where the organization is today with respect to health and safety performance and the level of health and safety performance the organization strives to achieve in the future.
+- Benchmarking — In addition to tracking internal EHS KPIs, leading EHS programmes also conduct regular benchmarking activities to assess their performance against industry yardsticks.
+Benchmarking identifies where the organisation is today with respect to health and safety performance and the level of health and safety performance the organisation strives to achieve in the future.